Spain is known for its friendly inhabitants, relaxed lifestyle, delicious cuisine, crazy all-night parties, and rich history.

 Where to Stay in Spain

 - Hotel SB Diagonal Zero Hotel – This Barcelona hotel offers family rooms, suites that have jacuzzis, and a pool with a view.
 It’s also located near a large shopping center and the coast.

-- Atriem Madrid – This Madrid hotel offers free Wi-Fi, soundproof rooms, and dry cleaning.
-There's also a breakfast buffet and secured parking.
+- Artiem Madrid – This Madrid hotel offers free Wi-Fi, soundproof rooms, and dry cleaning.
+There’s also a breakfast buffet and secured parking.

 - El Rey Moro Hotel Boutique – This Seville hotel is nearby to many tourist attractions and has a rooftop terrace that includes a hot tub.
 The hotel also has room service and living areas in the suites.

-- Layers – When traveling to different climates remember that layering is the key to effortlessly transitioning from cold to hot climates or vice versa.
+- Layers – When traveling to different climates we highly recommend that you bring layers.
+Layering is the key to effortlessly transitioning from cold to hot climates or vice versa.